mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 If you look at the [Zen](glossary#zen) teachers in the United States, I don't believe there are any good Zen teachers.
 If you check all the Zen teachers, according to [Dogen](glosssary#dogen) and [Buddhas](glossary#buddha): no real Zen teachers.
 I'm sorry for you.
 No Zen teacher.
 Failure of Zen teacher, okay?
 Failure.

-But this is an explanation of Zen teacher, understanding of Zen teacher.
+But this is an explanation of Zen teacher, an understanding of Zen teacher.
 If you say, “I am a failure of a Zen teacher” – then why don’t you give it away, and return to normal life?
 Of course, it’s very reasonable.
 But I don’t want that; even though you say, “I am a failure of a Zen teacher; I don’t want to come back, I want to be dead.”
 Because, we can do [shikantaza](glossary#shikantaza).

 Shikantaza is really *compassion*, really compassion.
 But, this is really strict.
 No way.
 All we have to do is, whatever people say – “You are a failure of Zen teacher” or “You are a great Zen teacher” – it doesn’t matter, it doesn’t matter.
 All you have to do is just listen to the sound of the raindrops.